Did you know that SiteGround considers itself a managed hosting provider? Me either. Sure wasn’t that way when I initially got an account there.

 They implement newfeatures without server down-time too, which is remarkable.

 All of these factors make them a good hosting choice.

-But, the move into pseudo managed hosting is what I find increasingly disagreeable.
+And, the move into pseudo managed hosting is what I find increasingly disagreeable.

 I can’t afford to go back and forth with ticket support 4-5 times just get a straight answer or to get something changed or fixed.
 I have to pass that cost along to the client I’m working for or just eat it if I’m investigating something on my own.